Attention CHOP clinicians: patient education should be printed and assigned via EPIC's Teaching Library.

 Important information about AquaGuard:

-AquaGuard is a moisture barrier that is used to protect a central line catheter and dressing from getting wet during a shower or bath.
-It is important to keep the catheter and dressing dry to prevent urgent central line care and potential complications.
+AquaGuard is a moisture barrier used to protect your child’s central line and dressing from getting wet during a shower or bath.
+Keeping the line and dressing dry helps prevent urgent central line care and possible complications.

 • AquaGuard is a barrier for bathing and showering only and is not for swimming.
 A child with a central line cannot go swimming or have their central line submerged under water.

-• If you will use an AquaGuard at home, the healthcare team will show you how to use this product.
+• If you will use an AquaGuard at home, the healthcare team will show you how to use it.
 Practice applying this product before discharge, so you know what to do for a bath or shower at home.

 Instructions for applying AquaGuard for bath or shower:

 1. Remove the paper backing from one edge of the AquaGuard at a time.
-It is helpful to fold a small tab on each paper backing strip so that the backing can be easily removed while applying each side.
+Fold a small tab on each paper backing strip so that the backing can be easily removed while applying each side.

-3. Apply the other adhesive edges to surround the entire catheter and dressing like a picture frame.
+1. Apply the adhesive edges in the sides to surround the entire catheter and dressing like a picture frame.
 Firmly apply one side at a time.
 Do not remove all paper backing strips at once.

-4. Tuck the catheter under the AquaGuard so that the catheter cannot get wet.
-You may choose to cover the needleless cap with a small AquaGuard or plastic covering prior to tucking under the larger AquaGuard.
-This may offer additional protection from moisture for the needleless cap.
-Important: If you are a Dialysis or Apheresis patient, do not tuck the catheter under the AquaGuard.
+1. Tuck the catheter under the AquaGuard so that the catheter cannot get wet.
+Cover the cap with a plastic covering like ValGuard® before tucking under the larger AquaGuard.
+This offers additional protection from moisture for the cap.
+Important: If you are a dialysis or apheresis patient, do not tuck the catheter under the AquaGuard.

-7. The AquaGuard only protects the dressing and catheter from splashing water.
-Do not allow direct water spray to hit the AquaGuard.
-Do not submerge the AquaGuard.
+1. The AquaGuard only protects the dressing and catheter from splashing water.
+Do not direct water spray to the AquaGuard.
+Do not submerge the AquaGuard under water.
+Learn more about home hygiene with a central line.

 Instructions for removing AquaGuard: